-Dr. Patricia Aufderheide is a 2017 Fulbright Scholar at Queensland University of Technology, and University Professor of Communication Studies in the School of Communication at American University in Washington, D.C., and founder of the Center for Media & Social Impact, where she continues as Senior Research Fellow.
+Dr. Patricia Aufderheide is a 2017 Fulbright Scholar at Queensland University of Technology, and University Professor of Communication Studies in the School of Communication at American University, and founder of the Center for Media & Social Impact, where she continues as Senior Research Fellow.
 She is also an affiliate faculty member in the School of International Service and the History department at American University.
 Her books include Reclaiming Fair Use: How to Put Balance Back in Copyright (University of Chicago), with Peter Jaszi; Documentary: A Very Short Introduction (Oxford), The Daily Planet (University of Minnesota Press), and Communications Policy in the Public Interest (Guilford Press).
 She co-coordinates the Fair Use and Free Speech project at the Center with Prof. Peter Jaszi of the Washington College of Law.
 She has been a Fulbright and John Simon Guggenheim fellow and has served as a juror at the Sundance Film Festival.
 Aufderheide has received numerous journalism and scholarly awards, including the George Stoney award for service to documentary from the University Film and Video Association in 2015, a research award from the International Communication Association in 2011, Woman of Vision award from Women in Film and Video (DC) in 2010, a career achievement award in 2008 from the International Digital Media and Arts Association and the Scholarship and Preservation Award in 2006 from the International Documentary Association.

 Jennifer Daskal is an Associate Professor of Law at American University Washington College of Law, where she teaches and writes in the fields of criminal, national security, and constitutional law.
 She is on academic leave from 2016-2017 and has received an Open Society Institute Fellowship to work on issues related to privacy and law enforcement access to data across borders.
 From 2009-2011, Daskal was counsel to the Assistant Attorney General for National Security at the Department of Justice.
 Prior to joining DOJ, Daskal was senior counterterrorism counsel at Human Rights Watch, worked as a staff attorney for the Public Defender Service for the District of Columbia, and clerked for the Honorable Jed S. Rakoff.
 She also spent two years as a national security law fellow and adjunct professor at Georgetown Law Center.
 Daskal is a graduate of Brown University, Harvard Law School, and Cambridge University, where she was a Marshall Scholar.
 Recent publications include Law Enforcement Access to Data Across Borders: The Evolving Security and Rights Issues (Journal of National Security Law and Policy 2016); The Un-Territoriality of Data (Yale Law Journal 2015); Pre-Crime Restraints: The Explosion of Targeted, Non-Custodial Prevention (Cornell Law Review 2014); and The Geography of the Battlefield: A Framework for Detention and Targeting Outside the ‘Hot’ Conflict Zone (University of Pennsylvania Law Review 2013).
 Daskal has published op-eds in the New York Times, Washington Post, and International Herald Tribune and has appeared on BBC, C-Span, MSNBC, and NPR, among other media outlets.
 She is an Executive Editor and a regular contributor to the Just Security blog.

-Fernando Laguarda is Professorial Lecturer and Director of the Program on Law & Government at the American University Washington College of Law.
+Fernando Laguarda is Professorial Lecturer and Director of the Program on Law & Government at American University Washington College of Law.
 Previously, he served as Vice President, External Affairs and Policy Counselor for Time Warner Cable, where he helped the company develop and advance its policy positions, focusing on consumer protection, competition issues, intellectual property and telecommunications regulation.
 In 2010, Laguarda founded and served as inaugural Director of the Time Warner Cable Research Program on Digital Communications, the first program of its kind seeking to expand relevant scholarship in the cable and telecommunications industries.
 Laguarda is currently Chair of TPRC, the research conference on Internet, Telecommunications and Technology.
 He previously served as General Counsel and then as Board Chair of the National Network to End Domestic Violence, an appointed member of the Federal Communications Commission’s Consumer Advisory Committee, and as a member of numerous non-profit boards, including the League of United Latin American Citizens (LULAC) Corporate Alliance, the Family Online Safety Institute (FOSI), the Friends of the National Museum of the American Latino, and the Harvard Alumni Association.

-Dr. Kathryn Montgomery is Professor and Director of the Communication Studies Division.
+Dr. Kathryn Montgomery is Professor and Director of the Communication Studies Division in the School of Communication at American University.
 She is also founding Director of AU’s 3-year PhD program in Communication.
 Dr. Montgomery has written and published extensively about the role of media in society, addressing a variety of topics, including the politics of entertainment television; youth engagement with digital media; and contemporary advertising and marketing practices.
 In addition to numerous journal articles, chapters, and reports, she is author of two books: Target: Prime Time – Advocacy Groups and the Struggle over Entertainment Television (Oxford University Press, 1989); and Generation Digital: Politics, Commerce, and Childhood in the Age of the Internet (MIT Press, 2007).
 Before moving to Washington, D.C. in 1990, she taught television and media at the University of California, Los Angeles and California State University, Los Angeles.
 Throughout her career, Montgomery’s research, writing, and testimony have helped frame the national public policy debate on a range of critical media issues.
 From 1991-2003, she was co-founder and President of the nonprofit Center for Media Education, where she spearheaded a national campaign that led to the passage of the 1998 Children’s Online Privacy Protection Act (COPPA), the first federal legislation to protect children’s privacy on the Internet.
 She received her Ph.D. in 1979 from the University of California, Los Angeles.

 Dr. Eric J. Novotny is the Hurst Adjunct Professorial Lecturer in the School of International Service at American University.
 He has been appointed Senior Advisor, Democracy and Technology, at the U.S. Agency for International Development.
 In this position, Dr. Novotny will be designing and managing a large portfolio of programs that use advanced information and communication technologies (ICTs) to stimulate economic growth, improve democratic processes, and reform governance policies in developing countries.
 Some of these efforts are stand-alone technology and governance projects while others will embed advanced ICTs in larger development projects in applied areas such as service delivery and critical infrastructure.
 USAID has assistance programs in 80 countries worldwide.
 He holds a B.A. in Political Science, and M.A. in Government, and a Ph.D. in International Relations from Georgetown University, as well as a M.Phil in Management Studies from Oxford.